mugberto/math_magicians/README.md

 # Math Magicians
 This repository contains code for an simple calculator web app.

+## Demo links

+For preview click: [here for a Heroku deployment](https://math-magicians-mugberto.herokuapp.com/) or [here for a Netlify deployment](https://pedantic-ardinghelli-c5ecda.netlify.app/)

 ## Built With

 - HTML
 - CSS
 - React

 ## Getting Started